MarcinOrlowski/laravel-api-response-builder/README.md

 and if message assigned to `SOMETHING_WENT_WRONG` code uses `:login` placeholder, it will be correctly replaced with content of your `$login` variable.

-You can, however this is not really recommended, override error message mapping completely.
-ResponseBuilder comes with `errorWithMessage()` method, which expects string message as argument.
+You can, however this is not really recommended, override built-in error message mapping too as ResponseBuilder comes with `errorWithMessage()` method, which expects string message as argument.
-This means you can just pass any string you want and it will be returned as `message` element in JSON response.
-Please note this method is pretty low-level and string is used as is.
-If you want to use placeholders, you need to handle them in your code i.e. by calling `Lang::get()` manually and then pass the result:
+This means you can just pass any string you want and it will be returned as `message` element in JSON response regardless the `code` value.
+Please note this method is pretty low-level and string is used as is without any further processing.
+If you want to use `Lang`'s placeholders here, you need to handle them yourself by calling `Lang::get()` manually first and pass the result:

     $msg = Lang::get('message.something_wrong', ['login' => $login]);
     return ResponseBuilder::errorWithMessage(ErrorCode::SOMETHING_WENT_WRONG, $msg);